turingschool/mod-0-curriculum/session3/index.md

   <h3>Intros, Review, and Icebreaker</h3>
   <p>Person with the lightest color shirt speaks first.</p>
   <p>1.
 Introduce yourself: name, pronouns</p>
   <p>2.
-Share: What would be your deathrow meal?
-You get 1 app, 1 entree, and 1 dessert</p>
+Share: What is your favorite warm weather activity?
+Whens the last time your did it?</p>
   <p>3.
 Accountability review: how are you progressing toward mastery of your focus skills?</p>
   <p>Have extra time?
 Share helpful resources you've come across.</p>
 </div>